danielwujecki/dotfiles/README.md

 # Daniel's dotfiles

-You should be careful not to copy everything into your home directory.
-There are many dependencies that need to be installed.

 If you have any questions or missing something, feel free to send me an email or open an issue.

 ## Arch Linux